grimy86/CCI25/Reverse_Engineering/Anti_reversing.md

 - Manipulating memory directly
 - Changing the execution flow with EIP

+## Packers(Overview)
+Obfuscation is a technique that aims to intentionally obscure data and code so that it is harder to understand or analyze.

+The most common obfuscation techniques used by malware authors include:
+- `Using encoding techniques`:

+    This involves `encoding data` (i.e. command line strings, domain names, etc.) using popular encoding techniques like XOR or Base64.
+You may have seen a Base64 encoded strings that look like this VGhpcyBpcyBhbiBCQVNFNjQgZW5jb2RlZCBzdHJpbmcu==.

+- `Using encryption techniques`:

+    This involves encrypting data such as communications to a command and control server, file formats, and network traffic.
+The most common types used are `symmetric key and public key encryption`.

+- `Code obfuscation`:

+    This involves various techniques such as manipulating the code to `alter its syntax and structure`, `renaming functions`, or `splitting code across multiple files or code segments`.

 ## Process Hollowing: Overview
 A process injection technique, mostly used to evade detection.
 Another technique used by malware to hide in plain sight is Process Hollowing.